Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Proposed Method

+Here, $M$ is the number of modalities, and $\{\bm{D}_s^{(m)},\bm{D}_t^{(m)}\}$ is the relation matrix pair corresponding to the $m$-th modality. $\bm{\alpha}=[\alpha_m]\in\Delta^{M-1}$ is a learnable parameter vector defined in $(M-1)$-Simplex, which determines the significance of the modalities.
+Typically, the relation matrices in different modalities are constructed based on different information, e.g., node attributes, adjacency matrices, and various graph kernels~\cite{borgwardt2005shortest,shervashidze2009efficient,shervashidze2011weisfeiler}.
+Given the $\bm{D}_s$ and $\bm{D}_t$ in~\eqref{eq:fuse}, SLOTAlign matches graphs by computing their GW distance.

-Here, $K$ modalities are considered, and $\{\bm{D}_s^{(k)},\bm{D}_t^{(k)}\}$ is the relational matrix pair corresponding to the $k$-th modality.
-The coefficients $\{\alpha_k\}_{k=1}^{K}$ control the significance of the modalities, which can be fixed~\cite{xu2019gromov} or learnable~\cite{tang2023robust}.
-Although the fused relational matrices help to improve the robustness of graph matching, the linear fusion mechanism is often over-simplified --- the fusion step itself results in the loss of structural information.\footnote{For example, merely based on the fused matrix $\bm{D}_s$, we cannot obtain its multi-modal components $\{\bm{D}_s^{(k)}\}_{k=1}^{K}$.
-The fusion step eliminates the identifiability of different modalities.} Moreover, existing methods require the relational matrices of different graphs to be constructed in the same manner.
-For the relational matrices in different modalities, existing methods neither consider their matching problems nor study their potential impacts on the graph matching results, which may result in sub-optimal performance. \end{itemize} In the following content, we will propose a robust graph matching method, resolving the above two issues in a differentiable hierarchical optimal transport framework.
+The above methods have demonstrated that multi-modal information indeed helps improve the robustness of graph matching.
+However, their over-simplified linear fusion mechanisms limit the utilization of the multi-modal information.
+In particular, the linear fusion step itself eliminates the identifiability of different modalities.\footnote{For example, merely based on the fused matrix $\bm{D}_s$ in~\eqref{eq:fuse}, we cannot obtain its multi-modal components $\{\bm{D}_s^{(m)}\}_{m=1}^{M}$.} As a result, none of the existing methods consider the potential of matching graphs across different modalities, which may result in sub-optimal performance.
+In the following content, we propose a robust graph matching method using an unbalanced hierarchical optimal transport framework, which provides a new paradigm to leverage multi-modal information in graph matching tasks.